IreneBhaskar/Basic-Home-Lab/README.md

 - [Conclusion](#conclusion)

 ## Purpose
-To  set up a home lab to safely investigate malware and learn new tools and techniques
+To set up a home lab and use it to safely create and investigate a basic malware and learn how to use the Splunk SIEM tool.

 ## Utilities Used